Action Fun Club

 How are pupils monitored and assessed?

 Pupil’s abilities are assessed daily and activities are adapted to ensure that all pupils make progress.
-Each term the AFC leaders along with the SENDCo (Mrs Rawlings) look at the impact that the activities are having on children’s progress in reading, writing and maths.
+Each term the AFC leaders along with the SENDCo (Miss Shankland) look at the impact that the activities are having on children’s progress in reading, writing and maths.
 Research and our own data tells us that such activities help children to develop in a wide variety of ways including their self-esteem, concentration and listening skills as well as handwriting and presentation of their work.